2024-2025 Global AI Trends Guide

 From a legal perspective, potential claimants may seek to rely on various areas of law to support their alleged claims regarding the use of AI:

-• Product liability basis: Users and third parties may try to raise claims on the basis of product liability laws.
+Product liability basis: Users and third parties may try to raise claims on the basis of product liability laws.
 A prerequisite would be that AI systems are considered ‘products’ and contain a ‘defect’.
-In the EU, for example, the draft Product Liability Directive explicitly includes software as a product.
+In the EU, for example, in January 2024, the consolidated text for the Directive of the European parliament and of the council on liability for defective products was approved by the European Council.
+The proposal widens the scope of the existing EU Product Liability Directive and confirms software and products containing AI are “products”.
 However, mere information does most likely not qualify as a product.
 Furthermore, not any presumed 'defect' of an AI system also constitutes a 'defect in the properties of the product' as defined by product liability law.
-Product liability laws typically do not require a product to be "flawless" in general, they must rather be complying with a "justified expectation of safety".2
+Product liability laws typically do not require a product to be "flawless" in general, they must rather be complying with a "justified expectation of safety".
+On 13 March 2024, the European Parliament adapted the consolidated EU AI Act, which prohibits AI systems that pose an “unacceptable risk” and increases requirements for “high-risk” AI systems.
+However, it does not contain specific liabil¬ity provisions.
+It is likely to become law in mid-2024 with various prohibitions and provisions coming into force at dif-ferent intervals from the end of 2024 to 2027.
+This is in parallel with the proposed EU AI Liability Directive on adapting non-contractual civil liability rules to artificial intelligence.
+2

 Civil claims for damages typically require (1) some sort of breach of the law or a contract, (2) an element of fault, and (3) a causal link between the breach and the damage.
 The implementation and use of AI systems poses several open legal questions to potential claimants in this regard: